Stettin–Stargard maritime trade war: Year 1458

-The next escalation of the dispute occurred in early 1458, when merchants from Szczecin once again attacked merchants from Stargard and destroyed port buildings.
+The next escalation of the dispute occurred in early 1458, when merchants from Stettin once again attacked merchants from Stargard and destroyed port buildings.
 This triggered an open trade war between the two cities.
-They sent fleets to the Szczecin Lagoon and the Baltic Sea with the task of attacking each other's ships.
-Despite Szczecin's clear advantage, the people of Stargard managed to capture a Szczecin ship led by Hans Jesse in the spring of 1458, and then several smaller vessels.
+They sent fleets to the Stettin Lagoon and the Baltic Sea with the task of attacking each other's ships.
+Despite Stettin's clear advantage, the people of Stargard managed to capture a Stettin ship led by Hans Jesse in the spring of 1458, and then several smaller vessels.
 Due to the military actions, the turnover of Stargard merchants sharply declined in the summer of 1458.
 In a complaint filed by Stargard on 4 November 1458, to the arbitration court of the Hanseatic cities, merchants listed the material losses incurred by individual townspeople.
 For example, Jakub Grosere lost goods worth 1000 guilders, Clawess Vipher was robbed of goods worth 600 guilders on his way to Wołogoszcz, and Bleken Sultze estimated his losses at 3000 guilders.
-The Stargard trade suffered the greatest losses (10,000 guilders) in the summer of 1458 when the people of Szczecin attacked their convoy on the Świna river.
+The Stargard trade suffered the greatest losses (10,000 guilders) in the summer of 1458 when the people of Stettin attacked their convoy on the Świna river.
 In addition to goods, they also stole ships and barges at that time.
 Because blocking the southern mouth of the Ina river and destroying port buildings did not completely halt Stargard's trade, in June 1458, they blocked the Domiąża river channel between Mnisi Ostrów and the mouth of the Ina.